BalderHolst/task-gen.nix/README.md

 Check that the repository has no uncommitted changes and fail if so.

 Args:
-- `msg`: `string` - Message to display if there are uncommitted changes
+- ``: `string` - Message to display if there are uncommitted changes

 Source: [`./builtin-tasks.nix:11`](./builtin-tasks.nix?plain=1#L11)